Voting Instructions for Military and Overseas Voters

 Access, Mark, Review, Print and Return an Alternate Format Ballot

 Download and print your required military and overseas ballot return forms.

 Please read through the instructions completely before marking your ballot.

-Chrome, Internet Explorer, Firefox and Safari Web browsers are compatible with the voting software.
-The browsers are free to
+Edge, Chrome, Firefox and Safari Web browsers are compatible with the voting software.
+The browsers are free to download.
+For best results,

 Step 1: Download and Print Your Required Military and Overseas Ballot Return Forms

 - Enter your first name, last name and date of birth.

 - Select “Download and Print Your Required Military Ballot Return Forms.”